eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > - The reviewer is right about terminology issues: we loosely used certain terms such as *environmental drivers* in place of *drivers of environmental change*, and duplicated the terminology for other aspects of our work, such as *cumulative exposure regimes* and *threat complexes*; this awkwardly conveys our message.
 As such, we agree with the reviewer's comment and modified the manuscript to clarify the terminology used throughout the manuscript.

-> - However, we avoided categorizing drivers of environmental change using the DPSIR framework.
+> - Nonetheless, we avoided categorizing drivers of environmental change using the DPSIR framework.
 While the framework is widely used globally, it has numerous shortcomings (*e.g.* Gari et al. 2015, 10.1016/j.ocecoaman.2014.11.013).
 Namely, the difficulties in properly defining the components of the framework, the unclear classification of exogenic or natural drivers like climate change, and the context-dependencies of framework categories.
 For example, Dempsey et al. (2018; 10.1016/j.ecolind.2016.12.011) found it more useful to classify drivers of change as exogenic or endogenic (see Elliot et al. 2011, 10.1016/j.marpolbul.2010.11.033) because the indicators they used could be classified differently depending on the context or ecosystem in which they were studied.
-As an example, hypoxic environments may be considered a state if the goal is to study the impacts of climate change on ecosystems, or a pressure if the goal is to study the impacts of climate change on benthic communities.
+For example, hypoxic environments may be considered a state if the goal is to study the impacts of climate change on ecosystems, or a pressure if the goal is to study the impacts of climate change on benthic communities.
 Furthermore, the DPSIR framework is used to structure initiatives that evaluate the chain of causal links between driving forces and responses (Kristensen et al. 2014, National Environmental Research Institute, Denmark).
 We do not do such an analysis; we rather focus on the exposure of natural systems to drivers, intentionally omitting valued components and their responses (see answers to reviewer 1).
 We do not dispute the usefulness of the DPSIR framework; it has provided clarity and guidance for many case studies both in terrestrial and marine ecosystems, and could be used with the data-based indicators that we provide through the *eDrivers* initiative.
 We simply wish to avoid generating further confusion by articulating our work around a specific framework, or forcing categories on our layers that may change depending on a user's objective.
 As such, we propose the following modifications to the manuscript:

-> 1. We modified the definition in the introduction to: "*We broadly define drivers of environmental change (hereafter drivers) as any externality that affects environmental processes and disturbs natural systems*" (lines 84 to 87).
+> 1. We modified the definition in the introduction to: "*We broadly define drivers of environmental change (hereafter, drivers) as any externality that affects environmental processes and disturbs natural systems*" (lines 85 to 86).

-> 2. We added a paragraph at the beginning of the drivers section (3.1) providing more details on how the drivers of change we are providing are data-based indicators that may be viewed as drivers, pressures, stressors, or states depending on the context and objective: "*Drivers, as broadly defined in this study, are data-based indicators of environmental conditions and human activities that are often referred to as driving forces, stressors, pressures or states in the scientific and environmental assessment litterature (e.g. Kristensen, 2004; Halpern et al., 2019).
+> 2. We added a paragraph at the beginning of the drivers section (3.1) to provide more details on how the drivers of change we identify are data-based indicators that may be viewed as drivers, pressures, stressors, or states depending on the context and objective: "*Drivers, as broadly defined in this study, are data-based indicators of environmental conditions and human activities that are often referred to as driving forces, stressors, pressures, or states in the scientific and environmental assessment litterature (e.g. Kristensen, 2004; Halpern et al., 2019).
 Defining such categories, however, can be difficult and is often context- and ecosystem-specific (Gari et al., 2015; Dempsey et al., 2018).
 As such, we refrain from articulating our work around a specific framework or imposing categories on data-based products that may change with a user's objective.
-We rather focus on available data-based indicators that contribute to evaluating an ecosystem's cumulative exposure to multiple threats*" (lines 177 to 185).
+Instead, we focus on available data-based indicators that contribute to evaluate an ecosystem's cumulative exposure to multiple threats*" (lines 174 to 182).

-> 3. We concluded the perspective paragraph presenting valued components by stating that interdisciplinary collections of knowledge could be used in a DPSIR framework to help in establishing causal relationship between drivers and valued ecosystem components: "*In turn, these could be used in conceptual frameworks that help in establishing causal relationships between drivers and valued ecosystem components such as the DPSIR (Driving forces -- Pressure -- State -- Impact -- Response) framework (Kristensen, 2004; Gari et al., 2015).
-Through such a framework, the data-based indicators provided through eDrivers could be categorized as driving forces, pressures or states, depending on the objective and context of a study*" lines 561 to 566).
+> 3. We concluded the perspective paragraph presenting valued components by stating that interdisciplinary collections of knowledge could be used in a DPSIR framework to help establish causal relationships between drivers and valued ecosystem components: "*In turn, these could be used in conceptual frameworks that help to establish causal relationships between drivers and valued ecosystem components such as the DPSIR (Driving forces -- Pressure -- State -- Impact -- Response) framework (Kristensen, 2004; Gari et al., 2015).
+Within such a framework, the data-based indicators provided through eDrivers could be categorized as driving forces, pressures or states, depending on the objective and context of a study*" lines 554 to 559).

 > 4. We modified all instances of *environmental drivers* for *drivers of environmental change*